wojtekmach/keathley.github.io/_drafts/2015-05-31-Building-a-Keyboard-finding-all-of-the-parts.md

 ## Keycaps

 There is some debate about the benefits of DCS vs DSA keycaps for the Atreus.
-Since I hadn't used one before I decided to go with a DCS set since those are what are recomended.
+Since I hadn't used one before I decided to go with a DCS set since those are what are recomnended.

 ## Microcontroller

 You can either use the A* micro or the teensy.
 While the A* is more supported I decided to go with the teensy since I had experience with them.

 # Assembly

 I have a experience soldering and assembling electronics so I wasn't concerned with that.
 However, it was somewhat tricky trying to put together an up to date list of all of the parts that I would need.